Chapter 1: light and flickering

 “Love is like a friendship caught on fire.
 In the beginning a flame, very pretty, often hot and fierce, but still only light and flickering.” — Bruce Lee

-Trigger warning for suicide attempt.
+Trigger warning for child abuse and suicide attempt.
 Please don’t read if it’ll upset you. :(

 (See the end of the chapter for more notes.)